Aliases for EPOR Gene

 GeneCards Summary for EPOR Gene

 EPOR (Erythropoietin Receptor) is a Protein Coding gene.
-Diseases associated with EPOR include Erythrocytosis, Somatic and Polycythemia.
-Among its related pathways are Activation of cAMP-Dependent PKA and GPCR Pathway.
-GO annotations related to this gene include identical protein binding and erythropoietin receptor activity.
+Diseases associated with EPOR include Erythrocytosis, Familial, 1 and Primary Polycythemia.
+Among its related pathways are Nanog in Mammalian ESC Pluripotency and JAK-STAT signaling pathway.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and erythropoietin receptor activity.
 An important paralog of this gene is MPL.

 UniProtKB/Swiss-Prot Summary for EPOR Gene